ishmandoo/ishmandoo.github.io/_posts/2024-08-31-expected-strike-diffence.md

 For example, I expected a pitch at the bottom of the zone to have a better chance of being called a ball if it is breaking sharply downward.
 I was not able to observe a clear effect like this in the data so I left it out of this model.

-## The final result
+## The features
-Ultimately, the features I used were:
+Ultimately, the features I used to estimate strike probability were:
 - Normalized and handedness-corrected x position when crossing the plate
     - Runs from -1.0 on the outside edge of the zone to 1.0 on the inside edge
 - Normalized z position when crossing the plate